genxp-2406/genxp-2406.github.io/_pages/week01/p5-setup.md

 ---
 Let's see how to start a [p5.js](https://p5js.org/) project.

-## Online Editor
+## Web Editor

-The easiest way to get started with p5.js is to use the online p5.js editor available at: [https://editor.p5js.org/](https://editor.p5js.org/).
+The easiest way to get started with p5.js is to use the p5.js web editor available at: [https://editor.p5js.org/](https://editor.p5js.org/).

 We can start writing and executing p5.js code right away, but it's best to set up an account first so we can save and share our projects later.